 Manuscript Preparation Guidelines

-The manuscript texts are written in English (see JPBI Template).
+The manuscript texts are written in English (see JPBI New Template).
 Manuscripts in English will be first reviewed by editorial boards.
-The main text of a manuscript must be submitted as a Word document (.doc) or Rich Text Format (.rtf) file.
+The main text of a manuscript must be submitted as a Word document (.doc) file.

-The manuscript well-typed in single column on A4 size paper, use 11 pt of Arial Narrow.
+The manuscript well-typed in single column on A4 size paper, use of Arial.
 The manuscript contains an original work and have potentially contribute to the highly scientific advancement.

 The manuscript should contain the following section in order:

 The title should describe the main content of article, be informative, concise, be accurate, unambiguous, specific, not too wordy (12-14 words only), does not contain formulas, and infrequently-used abbreviations.
 This is your opportunity to attract the reader’s attention.
 Remember that readers are the potential authors who will cite your article.
 Identify the main issue of the paper.
 Begin with the subject of the paper.
 The title should and complete.